 In 1544, the buildings and land were granted by Henry VIII to Sir William Herbert.
 The 17th Earl initiated a major programme of restoration and improvement, and the current Earl is working on the restoration of the Dining Room and Cloisters.

-Throughout the year various events are held including an antiques fair, charity runs and the Wilton Classic and Supercar.
+Throughout the year various events are held including an antiques fair, charity runs and it used to host Wilton Classic and Supercar.